RISHABH DATTA

 Tomographic Reconstruction in Pulsed-Power Plasmas

-Commonly-used plasma diagnostics, such as interferometry or self-emission imaging, provide line-integrated views of the plasma along limited lines of sight.
-Using tomography, we can reconstruct the 3D structure of reconnection layers, z-pinches, and shocks.
+Commonly used plasma diagnostics, such as interferometry or self-emission imaging, provide line-integrated views of the plasma along limited lines of sight.
+Using tomography, we can reconstruct the 3-D structure of reconnection layers, z-pinches, MHD instabilities, and shocks.

 Shock-based Diagnostic of Velocity and Temperature in Supersonic Plasmas